Ralph Northam yearbook photo backlash: 3 things to know about the Virginia governor

 Northam, who is personal friends with many GOP lawmakers, revealed to The New York Times in a February 2017 interview that he voted for former President George W. Bush in each of his campaigns for president.

-But he said the decision to do so was “wrong,” noting he was an “apolitical doctor” at the time.
+But he said the decision to do so was “wrong" and noted he was an “apolitical doctor” at the time.

 Fox News' Alex Pappas, Adam Shaw, Elizabeth Zwirz and The Associated Press contributed to this report.